Mumtaz Qadri: Execution

 On 10 October 2011, the court found him guilty and condemned him to death.
 He filed an appeal in Islamabad High Court on 6 October 2011 against his death sentence, and the appeal was admitted on 11 October 2011.
 Justice Dost Mohammad made clear his view that the accused, a uniformed officer, was not entitled to take the law into his own hands and murder a man who was under his protection.
-His appeal was rejected in December 2015, and he was hanged on 29 February 2016 around 4:30 a.m. at Adiala Jail in Rawalpindi.
-The funeral of Mumtaz Qadri was held on 1 March 2016 at Liaqat National Bagh in Rawalpindi.
-According to an estimate, the funeral was attended by over 100,000 people including Hamid Saeed Kazmi.
+His appeal was rejected in October 2015, with the Supreme Court calling him a terrorist.
+A further review was rejected in December 2015, and he was hanged on 29 February 2016 around 4:30 a.m. at Adiala Jail in Rawalpindi.

+Funeral

+Qadri's funeral was held on 1 March 2016 at Liaqat National Bagh in Rawalpindi and was attended by Hamid Saeed Kazmi.
+Security forces had expected between 20,000 and 35,000 people to attend, but an unnamed police officer estimated total attendance at around 90,000.
 The Pakistan Electronic Media Regulatory Authority banned electronic media from broadcasting his funeral because it was a violation of Article 19 of the Constitution of Pakistan.
 The Pakistan Federal Union of Journalists condemned the ban on the media.
 It was also noted that Barelvis attended the funeral in large numbers.
 Qadri was buried in the Bara Kahu district of Islamabad.